List of Gridman Universe characters: Gauma Squad

 A mysterious man who befriended Yomogi after the latter offered him food, piloting the Dynadiver (ダイナダイバー, Dainadaibā) submarine component of Dynazenon.
 Gauma is a Kaiju User (怪獣使い, Kaijū Tsukai) whose power to manipulate monsters diminished, forcing him to instead pilot the titular mecha, Dynazenon.
-Gauma is later revealed to be a former member of the Kaiju Eugenicists in their previous incarnation from five millennia prior, who died fighting against the others when they betrayed the princess they were sworn to protect.
+Gauma is later revealed to be a former member of the Kaiju Club in their previous incarnation from five millennia prior, who died fighting against the others when they betrayed the princess they were sworn to protect.
 His mummified remains were uncovered during the events of Gridman the Hyper Agent, where he indirectly provided Gridman with the Assist Weapon Dyna Dragon.
 Because his link to the Kaiju was severed, Gauma is gradually dying and hides this fact from his teammates, eventually passing away after Gagula is destroyed.
-But Gauma’s spirit reincarnates within Dynazenon, joining the Neon Genesis Junior High Students under the name Rex (レックス, Rekkusu).
+But Gauma's spirit reincarnates within Dynazenon, joining the Neon Genesis Junior High Students under the name Rex (レックス, Rekkusu).